 Part Two: Why are some people more prone to acne?

 Acne vulgaris is a skin condition that involves lots of pimples and redness.
-It’s usually seen on the face, but can also occur on the back, chest, and neck.
-Acne can have a serious negative impact on self-esteem and self-confidence.
+It’s usually seen on the face, but can also occur on the back, chest, and neck – and it can really impact your self-esteem and self-confidence!